 What should I expect during a PRP injection appointment?

-The appointment will last around 30 minutes.
+The appointment will last around 30-40 minutes.
 You should keep yourself well hydrated on the day of the appointment as this will make drawing the blood out of your arm easier.
-Once we have prepared the injection, we will use an ultrasound scanner to guide the injection to the damaged area.
-We will usually not use local anaesthetic for a PRP injection to ensure we do not alter the natural healing benefits of the PRP.
+Usually they will not use local anaesthetic for a PRP injection to ensure it does not alter the natural healing benefits of the PRP.
 As a result it can be a little sore after the injection for a day or two.
 It can also be common to experience a “post injection flare” which is a general pain at the injury site due to the local inflammation and may last for a week or so.
 This is nothing to be concerned about.
 We would encourage you to not take anti-inflammatory medication for the pain but instead use paracetamol or ice if required.

-There may be a bit of discomfort at the time of the injection procedure, but Ultrasound guidance means that injections can be delivered much more accurately and comfortably.
-There may be pain at the site for 1-2 days.
+There may be a bit of discomfort at the time of the injection procedure and there may be pain at the site for 1-2 days.
 If you experience a post injection flare, this can last around 2 weeks.

 Instructions for after the injection

 You will be emailed instructions on things to look out for and avoid after your injection.
 We usually recommend that you avoid loading the area for a few days.
 You should give the body a chance to start the regenerative process by avoiding heavy loading of the area for 5 days.
-If the injection is in or around a tendon, we may ask you to avoid heavy loading for 2-3 weeks to avoid aggravating the post injection flare.
+If the injection is in or around a tendon, you may be asked to avoid heavy loading for 2-3 weeks to avoid aggravating the post injection flare.